Heading abroad solo for the first time? Don’t miss our handy checklist of things to sort beforehand

 While there is plenty to explore in our own beautiful and vast country, traveling internationally allows for a new perspective, away from all that’s familiar.
 Doing so allows us to expand our world views and better understand our lifestyle back at home.

-Some theorise that Americans are more focused on saving up for things than experiences, or they’re working toward achieving goals at home before travelling abroad as a reward.
+Some theorize that Americans are more focused on saving up for things than experiences, or they’re working toward achieving goals at home before traveling abroad as a reward.
 But some simply haven’t done so because the opportunity hasn’t come up – or they fear a world outside of what they already know.

 No matter what the reason, taking a trip outside of the US is guaranteed to be a life-changing experience – whether it’s on a small scale, like taking in a smell or sight you haven’t experienced before, or on a larger scale, like pushing yourself outside of your comfort zone to discover what you’re truly capable of.